elmops/elm/README.md

 % TODO
 % v0.1
-% create a local store to containe internal identity and server and client details
+% DONE: create a local store to containe internal identity and server and client details
-% Add asymmetrical crypto to internal identity store
+% DONE: Add asymmetrical crypto to internal identity store

+- Make it so on connection, the a key exchange happens where the server sends its public key to the client, and t- Make it so each action sends a signature using the private key of the identity that is sending the action he client sends its public key to the server
+- Make it so the server verifies the signature of the identity that sent the action, and can only run actions if the signature is valid

 % spin up client immediately on Landing load
 % spin up server when clicking create Meeting, pass internal identity public key
 % update server to expect key and return server address